|

 At the end of the summer, they participate in performance and

-costume classes in a show at the New Jersey State Fair.
+costume classes in a show at the Hunterdon Fair.

-On the road, we participate in several ALSA sanctioned llama shows
+In the past, we participated in several ALSA sanctioned llama shows

 each year enjoying the competition and socializing with many wonderful

-exhibit our llamas at many fairs and festivals where we enjoy sharing
+exhibit our llamas at fairs and festivals where we enjoy sharing

 our animals with the people who are generally fascinated with the